SALDF Project Ideas

 Some chapters help facilitate animal activism by using their members’ legal background to read through the relevant ordinances (for example noise ordinances) to help activists organize effective demonstrations while also complying with local laws.
 Another way that SALDF chapters support animal activism is by using their member’s legal training to obtain relevant information for campaigns.
 Your legal background will help you to sort through documents like your state’s Public Records Act to find out what information is available to the public and you can also file FOIA requests to obtain this information.

 Some chapters advocate on behalf of vegetarian and vegan students within their law school.
 For instance, they work to increase the number of vegetarian options in the cafeteria or at law school events.
+We suggest using ALDF’s Farmed Animals and the Law brochure, which provides an overview of the lack of laws that protect farmed animals from abuse.
+Please contact Kelly Levenda for free brochures.
+Two other popular leaflets are Fresh and Your Choice, which expose the cruelty of factory farms and share helpful tips on making the switch to a plant-based diet.
 Check out Farm Sanctuary’s Compassionate Campus: The College Guide to Animal Advocacy for more ideas.

 Cage Free Campaign